GamesCreed

 “These are some of the reasons why we created all these extra possibilities.
 We’re aware not everyone will see them, but that’s part of the magic of RPGs.
 It’s all about discovery and allowing players to explore a world in whatever way they want, rather than having a storyline-on-rails.”

 Check out the Encased PC Preview on our site.
-Encased, a digital PC release on Steam, Epic, and GOG, is currently in early access, where users can experience all the first act and part of the second.
+Encased, a digital PC release on Steam, Epic, and GOG, is currently in early access, where users can experience the first act and part of the second.
 Check out the Encased Official Website for more details.

 TAGGED:EncasedKoch MediaPrime Matter